snowfluke/dummy/buzztama-user-data-deletion.md

 Please note that by requesting the deletion of your data, you will no longer have access to any personalized features or content associated with your account, and your account will be permanently deactivated.

-If you have any questions or need further assistance regarding the deletion of your data, please do not hesitate to contact us at [Contact Email Address].
+If you have any questions or need further assistance regarding the deletion of your data, please do not hesitate to contact us at [awalariansyah7@gmail.com].